Build Your Custom Elementor Widget Without Any Coding Knowledge

 Step #2: Create A Widget

 To create a new widget, proceed to ElementsKit > Widget Builder.
 On the new page, you’ll notice a new button called “Add New”.
-Clicking on that button will create a new widget for your Elementor left panel.
+Clicking on that button will create a new widget on your Elementor left panel.

 Creating a new widget